Global Poker Index: The GPI ranking system

-The GPI also includes a Finishing Factor, which measures how players perform relative to the rest of the field they compete within in any given poker tournament.
+The GPI also includes a Finishing Factor, which measures how players perform relative to the rest of the field they compete with in any given poker tournament.
 This Finishing Factor is calculated initially by dividing the field size by the player's finishing position and is also done using a logarithmic function.
 Furthermore, for any tournaments with a field size larger than 2,700 players will be treated as though their field was only 2,700.
 The GPI also employs an Aging Factor to player results.
 This is a multiplier that gives more points to tournaments based on how recently they were played in order to reward players both for recent success and consistency over time.
 Each Aging Period consists of 6 month periods of time, with the most recent being the previous 6 months from the present, and going backwards from there through to a point 3 years in the past.
 Each Aging Period has a different multiplier that is applied to score calculations, with multipliers decreasing as each Aging Period becomes less recent.